adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

 date: "2024-04-02"
 layout: post
 draft: true
+image: /static/posts/making-my-radio-into-a-pager-xpr6550-embed.jpg
 excerpt: >-
+  Something I've loved about handheld radios and old phones compared to our modern phones is their durability.
+I feel like I could drop my radio off a cliff and it would still work, where carrying a modern cellphone without a case feels like carrying an egg.

+description: >-
   Something I've loved about handheld radios and old phones compared to our modern phones is their durability.
 I feel like I could drop my radio off a cliff and it would still work, where carrying a modern cellphone without a case feels like carrying an egg.

 ---